dsent/bullet-addons/src/database-display/database-display-readme.md

 - Always Hide Database Names: removes the inline database names from the headers.
 I hate them.
 - Single-View Title: when an inline database has only one view, its name is shown as a title.
 - List View Tweaks: fixes sub-item toggles and other quirks.

+## Usage

+Read the repo's [README](../README.md) for general installation instructions.

+- Copy the contents of `database-display.css` into your Bullet injection area (site-wide or per-page).
+- Customize appearance by overriding CSS variables and adding optional markers to your Notion pages.

 ## Tabs for Database Views